OmegaMoment/admin-lib/README.md

 # admin-lib
-a little something i cooked for myself.
+a little something i made a while back.